 - Use of antipsychotic medicine or atypical neuroleptics

-If the results of a blood glucose test mean that your child's blood sugar is higher than normal but not yet at the level of diabetes (prediabetes), your doctor will probably recommend the test be repeated later to find out whether your child has developed diabetes.
+If the results of a blood glucose test mean that your child's blood sugar is higher than normal but not yet at the level of diabetes, he or she has (prediabetes).
 If your child eats a balanced diet and gets regular exercise, he or she may not develop diabetes.

 For more information, see the Interactive Tool: What Is Your Child's BMI? and the topic Type 2 Diabetes in Children.

 - Canadian Diabetes Association Clinical Practice Guidelines Expert Committee (2013).
 Type 2 diabetes in children and adolescents section of Canadian Diabetes Association 2013 clinical practice guidelines for the prevention and management of diabetes in Canada.
 Canadian Journal of Diabetes, 37(Suppl 1): S163–S167.
 Also available online: http://guidelines.diabetes.ca.

 Primary Medical Reviewer John Pope, MD - Pediatrics